 How do I stop my dog from jumping over the fence?

-Dogs that normally do not escape or jump fences have been known to become frantic on holidays like the Fourth of July or New Years.
+Dogs that normally do not escape or jump fences have been known to become frantic on holidays like the Fourth of July or New Years where fireworks are set off.
 Never leave your dog alone during these loud potentially frightening times.

-Thunder, lightning, fire crackers are all sounds that cause some dogs to become frantic.
+Thunder, lightning, and firecrackers are all sounds that cause some dogs to become frantic.
 It is best to be home and supervise your dog during these times or keep them inside.
 If you see that your dog is becoming really frantic, it is best to crate them.
-Try placing in the crate something that has your scent on it, like an old sweatshirt or pillow case.
+Try placing something that has your scent in the crate like an old sweatshirt or pillowcase.

 Should I yell at my dog for running away from me?

 One of the biggest no-no's is to reprimand a dog who has run off and finally come back, or you have finally caught him.
 Doing this is teaching your dog quite the opposite.
 It's teaching him not to come back.

 Dogs are all about the moment and punishing them on what they relate to as being a crime may have an impact on them.
 In this case, they will think it's coming back!
 What dog in their right mind would come back knowing it's going to get in trouble?

 As angry as you may feel towards your dog when you finally catch him, you cannot punish him.
 It's too late.
 A dog needs to be corrected at the moment the bad behavior is being performed.
 They do not have the mindset to reason with the logic of not running away preventing punishment.
 To a dog, it's all about the moment.

 Also, keep in mind that your dog can feel your emotions.
 So, if you are angry he will feel it.
 He won't know why you are angry; he may even think it is because he came back to you.
 Take deep breaths and try to calm yourself.
 Instead, think how lucky you are to have your dog back!